-Megan Oldham of Canada found gold in Italy, weathering an hour-plus delay for heavy wind and snow Monday night to avenge her 4th-place finish from four years ago and outduel 2022 Olympic champion Eileen Gu, who claimed her second silver medal of the Milan Cortina Games.
+Megan Oldham of Canada found gold in Italy on Monday night, weathering an hour-plus delay for heavy wind and snow to avenge her 4th-place finish from four years ago and outduel 2022 Olympic champion Eileen Gu, who claimed her second silver of the Milan Cortina Games.
+Italy's Flora Tabanelli took bronze.

-Heavy medal contender and Beijing bronze medalist Mathilde Gremaud of Switzerland, Saturday's No. 3 qualifier, did not compete.
-She crashed hard during pre-competition training and injured her hip.
-Gremaud's teammate Anouk Andraska also crashed, injuring her wrist.
+Beijing bronze medalist Mathilde Gremaud of Switzerland, a heavy medal contender and Saturday's No. 3 qualifier, did not compete after a hard crash in pre-competition training left her with a hip injury.
+Teammate Anouk Andraska also went down in training, injuring her wrist.

 RESULTS

-Gu combined 1440 and 1260 double corks for a 179.00.
-The San Francisco-born Stanford University student effortlessly stomped her opening right double cork 1440 (90.00), then missed the tail grab and nearly fell on a second-run left double cork 1260.
-After nailing that grab on a rebate for her final jump (89.00), vaulting her to 2nd place, she celebrated by hugging her mom in the stands.
+San Francisco-born Gu effortlessly stomped her opening right double cork 1440 (90.00), then missed the tail grab and nearly went down on her second-run left double cork 1260, a trick she said she learned during training.
+She cleaned it up on her final attempt (89.00), vaulting into 2nd place, then celebrated in the corral by hugging her mom and best friends.
+The Stanford University student now owns five career Olympic medals.

-Skiing on a torn ACL, Italy's Flora Tabanelli took bronze with a 178.25, laying down a massive left double 1620 on her final run — the same trick Gu used to secure gold in the 2022 final.
-The 18-year-old won both Winter X Games and world title in 2025 before injuring the knee in November while training in Austria.
+Tabanelli took the bronze with a 178.25 while skiing on a torn right ACL, punctuating her night with a massive left double 1620 on her final run — the same trick Gu used to secure gold in the 2022 final — for Italy's first-ever Olympic freestyle skiing medal.
+The 18-year-old won both Winter X Games and the world title in 2025 before injuring the knee in November while training in Austria.
 She opted for rehab instead of surgery in order to compete in Italy.

-In a story post on Instagram, Gremaud said she was "all good" and had "soft tissue contusions around her hip and lower back" requiring a night at the hospital to ensure everything stays stable.
+In a social media post, Gremaud said she was "all good" and had "soft tissue contusions around her hip and lower back" requiring a night at the hospital to ensure everything stays stable.

 "It was a scary one," she wrote.
 "I was super lucky and I mostly just will be sore for a while but everything should be good!"